DescendentStudios/BlinkenPlugin/README.md

 # TODO

-1. Allow access to vendor SDK specific features
+1. Set colors on individual sevices
 2. Set individual key lighting on devices which support it, perhaps with layers where removing layer X lighting will return the keys to the previous layer's colors
+3. Allow access to vendor SDK specific features - perhaps via interfaces obtainable that map directly to each SDK
-3. Add support for more hardware via more SDKs.
+4. Add support for more hardware via more SDKs.
 Examples:
    1. Roccat Talk FX (tho it seems to also support Alien FX): http://www.roccat.org/en-US/Products/Gaming-Software/Talk-FX/